Ultimate Boston Real Estate Investing Guide for 2026

 Economy

-The median household income in Boston is .
-Across the state, the household median amount of income is , and all over the nation, it’s .
+Boston has recorded a median household income of .
+Throughout the state, the household median level of income is , and all over the US, it is .

-The unemployment rate is in Boston, in the whole state, and in the nation overall.
+The unemployment rate is in Boston, in the state, and in the country in general.

-The economic info from Boston indicates an overall rate of poverty of .
-The entire state’s poverty rate is , with the nationwide poverty rate at .
+The economic info from Boston demonstrates an across-the-board rate of poverty of .
+The statewide poverty rate is , with the United States' poverty rate at .

 Economy Quick Stats